-In view of the management of the Group, the respective foreign currency forward contracts, cross currency swap contracts, interest rate swap contracts, structured foreign exchange swap contracts, forward extra contracts and European vanilla option contracts are highly effective hedging instruments and qualified as cash flow or fair value hedges.
+In view of the management of the Group, the respective foreign currency forward contracts, forward extra contracts, interest rate swap contracts, collars contracts, par forward contracts and partial convertible dual currency structured deposit contract are highly effective hedging instruments and qualified as cash flow or fair value hedges.

-(i) The Group entered into foreign currency forward contracts with banks to eliminate the exposure to fluctuations in foreign currency exchange rate arising from anticipated foreign currency sales transactions and repayment of borrowings, in particular, the exchange rate between US\$ and RMB for foreign currency sales transactions as well as US\$ and EUR for repayment of borrowings which are designated as cash flow hedges.
-The major terms of these contracts on a net settlement basis as at December 31, 2021 presented are as follows:
+(i) The Group entered into foreign currency forward contracts with banks to eliminate the exposure to fluctuations in foreign currency exchange rate arising from anticipated foreign currency sales transactions, in particular, the exchange rate between US\$ and RMB for foreign currency sales transactions which is designated as cash flow hedges.
+The major terms of these contracts on a net settlement basis as at December 31, 2022 presented are as follows: